Miklós Rózsa: Film scoring career

 Rózsa received his second Oscar for A Double Life (1947), in which Ronald Colman, as a Shakespearean actor playing Othello, becomes murderously disturbed in his offstage life.
 Rózsa later adopted the title for his own memoir, signifying his desire to keep his personal music distinct from his movie career.
 That same year Rózsa and Eugene Zador arranged music by Nikolai Rimsky-Korsakov for the film Song of Scheherazade, about a fictional episode in the composer's early life.
 Zador, a fellow Hungarian immigrant and a noted composer in his own right, assisted with the orchestration of most of Rózsa's Hollywood film music.
 Also in 1947, Rózsa scored the music for the psychological thriller The Red House.

 In 1948 Rózsa signed his only long-term studio contract with Metro-Goldwyn-Mayer (Double Life, p.
 159).
 Previous associations with Paramount and Universal had been on a picture-to-picture basis.
 He was able to stipulate time off for his "serious" or personal composing, the right to decline assignments, and the right to teach a course on film music at the University of Southern California.
 The M-G-M affiliation, which lasted until 1962, resulted in new musical approaches for the studio's output of historical romances and biblical "epics."
 Quo Vadis (1951) initiated the composer's historical period.
 For this massive production, Hollywood's most expensive film to that date, Rózsa went back to ancient Greek sources in an effort to simulate the music of antiquity.
 His account of this research was published in Film Music Notes 11:2 (1951) and has been reprinted frequently since.
-Other historical pictures from this era were set in Antiquity: Julius Caesar (1953), Ben-Hur (1959) and King of Kings (1961); in the Middle Ages: Ivanhoe (1952) and Knights of the Round Table (1953); in the Renaissance: Young Bess (1953) and Diane (1956); and in the nineteenth century: Madame Bovary (1949) and Lust for Life (1956).
+Other historical pictures from this era were set in Antiquity: Julius Caesar (1953), Ben-Hur (1959), King of Kings and El Cid, both (1961); in the Middle Ages: Ivanhoe (1952) and Knights of the Round Table (1953); in the Renaissance: Young Bess (1953) and Diane (1956); and in the nineteenth century: Madame Bovary (1949) and Lust for Life (1956).

 Ben-Hur, widely considered Rózsa's cinemusical masterpiece, is one of the longest film scores ever composed.
 Its intricate Wagnerian web of leitmotifs has received extensive study.
 Roger Hickman describes it as "the last universally acknowledged score created in the classical Hollywood tradition prior to Star Wars (1977)... and one of the most influential scores on the Star Wars generation."
 The film was Hollywood's greatest success since Gone with the Wind, and Rózsa's Academy Award was one of its record total of eleven.
 The "Parade of the Charioteers" became popular with bands across the country.